lhaug/textmoduleAPI/README.md

 ### 🖥️ 2.2 using the simple electron GUI

-run the following commands in the project folder
+run the following commands in the project folder:

 ```cd FE/electron```